 Veggie Stock Concentrate

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 450 degrees.
 Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
-Trim and halve zucchini lengthwise; cut crosswise into ½-inchthick half-moons.
-Zest and quarter lemon.
+Trim and halve zucchini lengthwise; cut crosswise into ½-inch-thick half-moons.
+Zest and quarter lemon (for 4, zest one lemon and quarter both).
 Mince chives.

-• While potatoes and zucchini roast, pat salmon* dry with paper towels; season all over with salt and pepper. • Heat 1 TBSP butter and 1 TBSP olive oil in a large pan over medium-high heat.
+• Pat salmon* dry with paper towels; season all over with salt and pepper. • Heat 1 TBSP butter and 1 TBSP olive oil in a large pan over medium-high heat.
 Add salmon skin sides down and cook until skin is crisp and fish is almost cooked through, 5-7 minutes.
-Flip and cook until fish is cooked through, 1-2 minutes more. • Turn off heat; remove from pan and set aside.
+Flip and cook to desired doneness, 1-2 minutes more. • Remove from pan and set aside.
 Wipe out pan.

 • Return same pan to medium-high heat.
-Add stock concentrate, half the mustard (all for 4 servings), juice from half the lemon, and ¼ cup water (1⁄3 cup for 4).
+Stir in stock concentrate, half the mustard (all for 4 servings), juice from half the lemon, and ¼ cup water (1⁄3 cup for 4).
 Simmer until slightly thickened, 2-3 minutes.
-Turn off heat. • Stir in sour cream, half the chives, and 1 TBSP butter (2 TBSP for 4) until combined.
-(TIP: If sauce seems too thick, add more water 1 tsp at a time until it reaches a drizzling consistency.)
+Turn off heat. • Stir in sour cream, half the chives, and 1 TBSP butter (2 TBSP for 4).
+(TIP: If sauce seems too thick, add water 1 tsp at a time until it reaches a drizzling consistency.)
 Season with salt and pepper.